testing-cabal/unittest-ext/README.txt

     python -m discover -p '*test.py'

-(Remember to put quotes around the test pattern or shells like bash will do shell expansion rather than passing the pattern through to discover.)
+(For UNIX-like shells like Bash you need to put quotes around the test pattern or the shell will attempt to expand the pattern instead of passing it through to discover.
+On Windows you must *not* put quotes around the pattern as the Windows shell will pass the quotes to discover as well.)

 Test discovery is implemented in ``discover.DiscoveringTestLoader.discover``.
 As well as using discover as a command line script you can import